John Rutherford (Florida politician): Social issues

+Marijuana

 Rutherford opposes the legalization of marijuana.
 He voted against the 2014 ballot initiative to legal medicinal marijuana in Florida, believing that it would ultimately lead to the legalization of recreational marijuana and to marijuana "in every backpack in every high school in Duval County."

+Veterans

+Rutherford voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Other

 Rutherford has supported the use of earmarks and has called for the elimination or restriction of the U.S. Senate rule that requires 60 Senate votes to invoke cloture (i.e., end debate on bills); he described both proposals as a way to facilitate compromise between the parties and reduce gridlock.
 Rutherford has said that he supports local referendums to resolve disputes over the fate of public Confederate monuments.
-He voted against statehood for the District of Columbia.

 Elections

 Rutherford campaigned for Duval County sheriff, running against fellow Republicans David Anderson and Lem Sharp.
 In the election on April 15, 2003, he received 135,038 votes, 78% of the total.
 He took office on July 1, 2003.
 Rutherford was reelected in 2007 and 2011.

-On August 30, 2016, he won the Republican Primary for Florida's 4th Congressional District.
+On August 30, 2016, he won the Republican primary for Florida's 4th Congressional District.